Skip to Content

 • Stomach cancer

-Our team of gastrointestinal oncology specialists offers a number of services to diagnose and treat various types of gastrointestinal cancer.
+Our team of gastroentrologist-oncologists offers a number of services to diagnose and treat various types of GI cancer.

-The GI tract is made up of several organs involved in the process of digesting food and eliminating waste from the body.
+The digestive tract is made up of several organs involved in the process of digesting food and eliminating waste from the body.
 These organs include the mouth, throat, esophagus, stomach, small intestine, large intestine, rectum and anus.
-When cancer affects any one of these organs, it is considered gastrointestinal cancer.
+When cancer affects any one of these organs, it is considered GI cancer.

-Every type of GI cancer is diagnosed and treated differently.
-GI cancers may be diagnosed by a gastroenterologist, a physician specializing in gastroenterological care who will be part of an integrated team collaborating to develop the best plan of care for each patient.
+All of these cancers are diagnosed and treated differently.
+You may be diagnosed by a gastroenterologist, a physician specializing in gastroenterological care.
+This doctor, among others, will be part of an integrated team collaborating to develop the best plan of care for you.

 Screening for GI cancers